dacrands/gatsby-blog/src/pages/10-7-18/index.md

 <br>

-This will save your packages to a file that can be used to install your app dependencies.
+Now you can open *requirements.txt* and view your app's dependencies.

-Presuming everything went smoothly, we can move on to creating our app.
+Be sure to run  `pip freeze > requirements.txt` whenever you add a new package.

 <a id="appItUp"></a>

 ## App It Up
 ---

-Create a new directory `api-app` with the following structure:
+Create a new directory *api-app* with the following structure:

 ```
 api-app/